shqear93/shqear93/README.md

 ### 🌍 Community Involvement

-I'm actively involved in the tech community, contributing to open-source projects and participating in discussions.
+I'am always excited to be involved in the tech community, and contribute to open-source projects and participating in discussions.
 Feel free to reach out if you're looking for collaboration or just a tech chat!

 ---